-Initially, ORDO was jointly developed in 2013 by Orphanet and the European Bioinformatics Institute (EMBL-EBI) to provide a structured vocabulary for rare diseases, capturing relationships between diseases, genes and other relevant features which will form a useful resource for the
+Initially, ORDO was jointly developed in 2013 by Orphanet and the European Bioinformatics Institute (EMBL-EBI) to provide a structured vocabulary for rare diseases, capturing relationships between diseases, genes and other relevant features which will form a

 Orphanet provides phenotypic annotations of the rare diseases in the Orphanet nomenclature using the Human Phenotype Ontology (HPO).
-HOOM, the HPO-Orphanet Ontological Module. launched in 2018, is a module that qualifies the annotation between a clinical entity and phenotypic abnormalities according to a frequency and by integrating the notion of a phenotype being a diagnostic criterion.
+HOOM, the HPO-Orphanet

+Ontological Module. launched in 2018, is a module that qualifies the annotation between a clinical entity and phenotypic abnormalities according to a frequency and by integrating the notion of a phenotype being a diagnostic criterion.
 In ORDO a clinical entity is either a group of rare disorders, a rare disorder or a subtype of disorder.
-The phenomes branch of ORDO has been refactored as a logical import of HPO, and the HPO-ORDO phenotype disease-annotations (186 764 associations in 2020) have been provided in a series of triples in OBAN format in which associations, frequency and provenance are modelled.
+The phenomes branch of ORDO has been refactored as a logical import of HPO, and the HPO-ORDO phenotype disease-annotations (116'257 HPO-Disorder associations and 132,786 HOOM classes of which HPO-Disorder Associations as of September 2023) have been provided in a series of triples in OBAN format in which associations, frequency and provenance are modelled.
 HOOM is provided as an OWL (Ontologies Web Languages) file, using OBAN, the language used for the Orphanet Rare Disease Ontology (ORDO), and HPO ontological models.
 HOOM provides extra possibilities for researchers, pharmaceutical companies and others wishing to co-analyse rare and common disease phenotype associations, or re-use the integrated ontologies in genomic variants repositories or match-making tools.